 We’ve got Frugal Fashion Tips for Kids when you’re shopping for back-to-school clothes.
 These will help your kids to look nice, be a little trendy, and not cost a fortune.

 We outfitted 5 kids with wardrobes each year.
 We also found lots of ways for them to look fashionable while staying within our frugal spending limits.

 5 Ways to Save on Fashionable Back-To-School Clothes

 Parents spend a lot of money on Back-to-school sales for clothing each year.
-According to a Parents.com survey of 1000 families, 60 percent said that they would spend more on back-to-school clothes for their children than they will on school supplies.
+According to the National Retail Federation, 60 percent of moms said that they would spend more on back-to-school clothes for their children than they will on school supplies.

 The survey revealed that these parents are expected to spend on their children about $130 for clothes and $48 for school supplies.
 (You might want to read our article on back-to-school supplies savings here.)